SQream/sqream_docs/reference/sql/sql_statements/index.rst

    * - :ref:`CREATE DATABASE<create_database>`
      - Create a new database
    * - :ref:`CREATE EXTERNAL TABLE<create_external_table>`
-     - Create a new external table in the database
+     - Create a new external table in the database (deprecated)
+   * - :ref:`CREATE FOREIGN TABLE<create_foreign_table>`
+     - Create a new foreign table in the database
    * - :ref:`CREATE FUNCTION <create_function>`
      - Create a new user defined function in the database
    * - :ref:`CREATE SCHEMA<create_schema>`